foolzz/bungeehub/WEBHOOKS.md

-# BungeeHub Webhook System
+# DeliveryHub Webhook System

 ## Overview

-The BungeeHub webhook system allows external systems to receive real-time notifications when package and delivery events occur in the platform.
-This is essential for B2B integrations where third-party logistics systems need to stay synchronized with BungeeHub.
+The DeliveryHub webhook system allows external systems to receive real-time notifications when package and delivery events occur in the platform.
+This is essential for B2B integrations where third-party logistics systems need to stay synchronized with DeliveryHub.

 ## Features